hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

+# Generation of potential proteins using Pacbio data from the Ocwieja paper

-# Downloading Pacbio Consensus Reads
+## Downloading Pacbio Consensus Reads

 Script to download data from SRA website uses a text file with the FTP site for each sample as a line in the file.
 Use script to download the data for each line in the file (sample)